Podiatrist near Thornleigh

 Dr Angus Chard PhD

-Renowned among his colleagues, Dr Angus Chard, PhD, has 30 years of clinical experience and a doctorate in Podiatric Musculoskeletal Medicine, focusing on children’s foot and leg dynamics.
+Dr Angus Chard, PhD, has distinguished himself among his colleagues with 30 years of clinical experience and a doctorate in Podiatric Musculoskeletal Medicine with an emphasis in children’s foot and leg dynamics.

-He directs an enthusiastic team of highly qualified Podiatrists near Thornleigh who are dedicated to our principles of credibility, integrity, and delivering world-class results.
-We are devoted to the diagnosis, assessment, treatment, and rehabilitation of chronic foot, leg, and lower back pain.
+He manages a committed team of highly proficient Podiatrists near Thornleigh who uphold our values of credibility, integrity, and achieving world-class outcomes.
+We concentrate on the diagnosis, assessment, treatment, and rehabilitation of chronic foot, leg, and lower back pain.

-Foot pain involves more than sports injuries and postural challenges.
-Your toenails and foot skin are vital to your foot health and overall health, making their care important.
+Foot pain includes more than sports injuries and postural problems.
+Your toenails and the skin on your feet are just as important to your foot health and your health as a whole, so it’s important to take care of them.

 Children have different physiological needs compared to adults, requiring tailored treatments and assessments different from those used for adults.